kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ## Last changes and notes:<br>

 Apr30 2023
-- To reduce the gain in the waterfall (reduce the noise information), press and keep the Enter (Low) button, and turn the frequency knob
+- Included an adjust to the gain in the waterfall, it helps to reduce the noise information, press and keep the Enter button, and turn the frequency knob.
+This adjust affects the audio AGC.

 Apr29 2023
 - Minor changes, improve comments at .ino file.
 Trying to get the new PCB running and getting back to software improvement.